frederic-perez/AmE-dictionary/data/idioms.md

 __bring about__ :three: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._
 __bring home the bacon__ To earn money to live on.
 __bring it on__ To begin a fight or competition.
-__bring the house down__ __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
+__bring the house down__ :two: __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __bring to an end__
 __bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __broken record__ :dart::three: A person or thing that repeats itself over and over again.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_